HUGO

 {{ end }}

-.Permalink and .RelPermalink on Page will return the first output format defined for that page (usually HTML if nothing else is defined).
-This is regardless of the template file they are being called from.
+The Permalink and RelPermalink methods on a Page object return the first output format defined for that page (usually HTML if nothing else is defined).
+This is regardless of the template from which they are called.

-from single.json.json:
+From single.json.json:

 {{ .RelPermalink }} → /that-page/